cbonnin88/cbonnin88/README.md

 ### **💶 Project 7: Product Analytics  (*in progress*)**
 Description: The goal is to analyze churn rates to uncover insights, build predictive models, and present the findings.

-Technologies Used : BigQuery, Python(Polars, Plotly), Machine Learning(Linear Regression, classification), Looker Studio, Streamlit, BigQuery
+Technologies Used : BigQuery, Python(Polars, Plotly), Machine Learning(Linear Regression, classification), Looker Studio, Streamlit

 ## **🚀 My Mini Projects**